robparrish/quasar/README.md

 # Acknowledgements

 Quasar was built as a weekend hobby project while I was getting started with QIS jointly with QC Ware Corp. and SLAC National Accelerator Laboratory.
-I am grateful for many useful discussions with Peter McMahon, Fabio Sanchez, Juan Ignacio Adame, Ed Hohenstein, and Todd Martinez on this topic.
+I am grateful for many useful discussions with Peter McMahon, Fabio Sanches, Juan Ignacio Adame, Ed Hohenstein, and Todd Martinez on this topic.